radius-project/bicep-types-aws/artifacts/bicep/aws/aws.ec2/default/types.md

 ### Properties
 * **BlockDeviceMappings**: [BlockDeviceMapping](#blockdevicemapping)[]: The block device mapping.
 * **CapacityReservationSpecification**: [CapacityReservationSpecification](#capacityreservationspecification): The Capacity Reservation targeting option.
 If you do not specify this parameter, the instance's Capacity Reservation preference defaults to ``open``, which enables it to run in any open Capacity Reservation that has matching attributes (instance type, platform, Availability Zone).
 * **CpuOptions**: [CpuOptions](#cpuoptions): The CPU options for the instance.
-For more information, see [Optimizing CPU Options](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-optimize-cpu.html) in the *Amazon Elastic Compute Cloud User Guide*.
+For more information, see [Optimize CPU options](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-optimize-cpu.html) in the *Amazon EC2 User Guide*.
 * **CreditSpecification**: [CreditSpecification](#creditspecification): The credit option for CPU usage of the instance.
 Valid only for T instances.
 * **DisableApiStop**: bool: Indicates whether to enable the instance for stop protection.
-For more information, see [Stop protection](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Stop_Start.html#Using_StopProtection) in the *Amazon Elastic Compute Cloud User Guide*.
+For more information, see [Enable stop protection for your instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-stop-protection.html) in the *Amazon EC2 User Guide*.
 * **DisableApiTermination**: bool: If you set this parameter to ``true``, you can't terminate the instance using the Amazon EC2 console, CLI, or API; otherwise, you can.
 To change this attribute after launch, use [ModifyInstanceAttribute](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_ModifyInstanceAttribute.html).
 Alternatively, if you set ``InstanceInitiatedShutdownBehavior`` to ``terminate``, you can terminate the instance by running the shutdown command from the instance.
 * **EbsOptimized**: bool: Indicates whether the instance is optimized for Amazon EBS I/O. This optimization provides dedicated throughput to Amazon EBS and an optimized configuration stack to provide optimal Amazon EBS I/O performance.
 This optimization isn't available with all instance types.
 Additional usage charges apply when using an EBS-optimized instance.
 * **ElasticGpuSpecifications**: [ElasticGpuSpecification](#elasticgpuspecification)[]: Deprecated.